nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 ```
 cd stats
 ```
-When we look at the summary statistics files using the ```cat``` command, we should see something lik the following output:
+When we look at the summary statistics file using the ```cat``` command, we should see something like the following output:

 ```
 TrimmomaticPE: Started with arguments: